-We’re thrilled to announce the Early Access Program for Dynatrace OpenStack integration!
+We’re thrilled to announce the Early Access Program for Dynatrace OpenStack monitoring integration!
 This blog post is the first in a two-part series that explores how Dynatrace supports the monitoring of OpenStack environments.

 OpenStack has become quite popular in recent years.
 Organizations are increasingly opting to build public and private OpenStack clouds for their employees and customers.
 One reason for the rapid adoption of OpenStack is its vibrant user community, which has fueled OpenStack’s growth and spirit of innovation.
 By joining the OpenStack community you can contribute your ideas related to requirements definition as well as development.
 This gives you the power to actively shape the features of the next OpenStack release.

 OpenStack is indeed powerful, but it’s also complex.
 As an OpenStack admin, you know perfectly well that there’s no such thing as a flawless OpenStack cloud deployment.
 Even more challenging is maintaining smooth operation once your OpenStack cloud is used in a production environment.